The Ghost Train (1941, United Kingdom)

 Language: English

-Classic British mystery movie based on the play written by Arnold Ridley (most widely known as Private Godfrey from popular Dad’s Army series).
-Most of the story takes place in one room - the interior of small train station in the middle of Cornwall, while storm is raging outside.
+Classic British mystery movie based on the play written by Arnold Ridley (most widely known as Private Godfrey from the popular Dad’s Army series).
+Most of the story takes place in one room - the interior of a small train station in the middle of Cornwall, while a storm is raging outside.
 The atmosphere of isolation, mystery and danger lurks from between the comedy bits and thriller.
-The story was remade several times in different countries, but 1941 version starring comedians Arthur Askey and Richard Murdoch is most widely known.
+The story was remade several times in different countries, but the 1941 version starring comedians Arthur Askey and Richard Murdoch is most widely known.
 Great, although a bit old-fashioned mystery movie.

-Do you like brain-teasers?
+Do you like unsolved mysteries?

 Our rating |